pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ### Configure Replica1 Node

-**Note:** In here all steps are same as the Replica setup (Configure Replica Node) for PostgreSQL installation.
+**Note:** All steps are same as the Replica setup (Configure Replica Node) for PostgreSQL installation.

 ```console